Logo

 In February 2018, after Sweden had suspended its investigation, Julian Assange brought two legal actions, arguing that Britain should drop its arrest warrant for him as it was "no longer right or proportionate to pursue him" and the arrest warrant for breaching bail had lost its "purpose and its function".

-In March 2018, Julian Assange used social media to criticise Germany's arrest of Catalonian separatist leader Carles Puigdemont.
+In March 2018 Julian Assange used social media to criticise Germany's arrest of Catalonian separatist leader Carles Puigdemont.

-Julian Assange tweeted that Britain was about to conduct a propaganda war against Russia relating to the Poisoning of Sergei and Yulia Skripal.
+Julian Assange tweeted that Britain was about to conduct a propaganda war against Russia relating to the poisoning of Sergei and Yulia Skripal.

 Ecuador said he had broken a commitment "not to issue messages that might interfere with other states" and Julian Assange said he was "exercising his right to free speech".

-Ecuador reportedly devised plans to help Julian Assange escape should British police forcibly enter the embassy to seize him.
+In May 2018, The Guardian reported that Ecuador devised plans to help Julian Assange escape should British police forcibly enter the embassy to seize him.

-On 19 October 2018, Julian Assange sued the government of Ecuador for violating his "fundamental rights and freedoms" by threatening to remove his protection and cut off his access to the outside world, refusing him visits from journalists and human rights organisations and installing signal jammers to prevent phone calls and internet access.
+On 19 October 2018 Julian Assange sued the government of Ecuador for violating his "fundamental rights and freedoms" by threatening to remove his protection and cut off his access to the outside world, refusing him visits from journalists and human rights organisations and installing signal jammers to prevent phone calls and internet access.

 An Ecuadorian judge ruled against him, saying that requiring Julian Assange to pay for his Internet use and clean up after his cat did not violate his right to asylum.